 Because the process depends on what firmware you have, we’ll show you the general guides to update it manually.

-- Once you log in, locate Firmware or Router Upgrade option.
+- Once you log in, locate the Firmware or Router Upgrade option.
 (Usually in Administration, Utilities or Maintenance section.

 - Check the current version and release date and follow the update guide carefully.